 Note that the Submit button is disabled, and the input control changes from green to red.

 - Create the component that controls the form.

 - Create a template with the initial form layout.

-- Add the ngControl directive to each form input control.
+- Add an ngControl directive to each form-input control.

 - Add custom CSS to provide visual feedback.

 - Disable the form’s Submit button until the form is valid.